eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 There are several points to note in the following code:

 *   Enabling the ``DataSharingQosPolicy``.
-*   The use of the :func:`return_loan` function to access and modify data samples.
+*   The use of the |DataReader::return_loan-api| function to access and modify data samples.
 *   The writing of data samples.

 .. literalinclude:: ../../../../code/DDSCodeTester.cpp